 What Are Natural Killer Cells?

 White blood cells form the core of your body’s immune system.
 Most white blood cells react to markers called antigens that recognize known threats.
-NK cells are white blood cells that respond to infection without needing these markers, and therefore are often the first immune cells to respond to diseases.
-They release chemicals that kill off the infected cells without damaging healthy cells around them.
+Natural killer cells are white blood cells that respond to infection without needing these markers and therefore are often the first immune cells to respond to diseases.
+They release chemicals that kill the infected cells without damaging healthy cells around them.

-NK cells were first discovered because of their ability to recognize and attack tumors.
+Natural killer cells were first discovered because of their ability to recognize and attack tumors.
 Later they were shown to attack infected cells, but it took even more time to develop a theory of how they work.
-The exact mechanisms are still debated, but most researchers believe that NK cells work on a principle of “missing self.”
+The exact mechanisms are still debated, but most researchers believe that Natural killer cells work on a principle of “missing self.”

 Unfortunately, peripheral NK cells may prevent an embryo from successfully implanting or proceeding to term.
 While some studies have connected high levels of peripheral NK cells to recurrent implantation failure, overall the evidence is inconclusive.
 Elevated levels of peripheral NK cells are often found in women who experience recurrent miscarriage, however.

 Some theories link inflammation from diseases like PID and endometriosis to peripheral NK cells in the uterus during implantation.
 Often, these theories are used to sell “miracle cures” such as steroids, which can actually compromise the immune system.
 In fact, treatments that lower the amount of NK cells could damage the uterine NK cells that are beneficial to successful pregnancy.

 Blood tests can reveal elevated levels of NK cells in the blood, but scientific evidence can’t definitively link such levels to specific fertility issues.
 If you have questions about how NK cells may affect your chances of getting pregnant, consult with your doctor.